garnetluvcookie/PigeonVideo.github.io/Security-Tips.md

 **Throw in some special characters**<br>
 Now, special characters and capitals are needed for a good password.
 Let's look at one password: "Il0vEM0teRCylce$!"
 It's a great password.
 Using somewords and one special character is not enough.
 Throw in some numbers and capitals, and special characters!
+But these passwords are hard to remember if you don't have A+ memory, so use your browser's password keychain.

+**String words**<br>
+String 4 medium-length unrelated words (e.g. chair, brush, school, fan) together, to make an easily memorable password and one that is hard to guess.
+Throw in some capital letters and underscores for a secure password.